FelixLutze/Cloud-DevOps-Engineer-Capstone-Project/readme.md

 ![CircleCi Pipeline](./screenshots/circleci_pipeline.PNG)

-## Linting using Pylint
+## Linting using Pylint and Hadolint

-Linting is used to check if the Application is syntactically correct.
+Linting is used to check if the Application and Dockerfile is syntactically correct.
 This process makes sure that the code quality is always as good as possible.

 #### This is the output when the step fails: